Calculate Age From Date of Birth With Excel – Quick & Simple!

 So why not use Excel to calculate age based on the date of birth?

-We use this example all the time on our Microsoft Excel courses, it’s a great way to use abstract formulas for realistic day to day tasks like calculating age.
+We use this example all the time on our Microsoft Excel courses, it’s a great way to use formulas for realistic day-to-day tasks.

 Simple Excel Formula For Ages